 Within the mental health community, there’s a sometimes odd mix of different viewpoints.
-Take anti-medication attitudes, for example; I would estimate that there’s at least as much of that coming from within the mental illness community as from outside.
+Take anti-medication attitudes, for example; I’d estimate that there’s at least as much of that coming from within the mental illness community as from outside.
 While diversity of opinions is a good thing, attitudes like recovery is a choice can be problematic if other people start to internalize it.

 We’re probably more alert to stigmatizing messaging coming from people who don’t have a mental illness, and not so quick to critically evaluate messages from within.
 Being active in the mental illness community online, there’s a lot more exposure to this diversity of views than I’ve ever had in the “real” world.
 It’s certainly been an eye-opening part of my online experience since I started blogging 3 years ago.

 I suppose that where I’m going with this is that there’s not a lot of black and white with mental illness.
 Mental illness life is complicated, and all kinds of things besides just they symptoms themselves get dragged into it.
 One person’s experiences and views may feel totally foreign to someone else.
 There’s room for all of it, but there needs to be some critical thinking and recognition that there is no one right way.
 The choices that are available aren’t the same for every person all of the time, and it’s okay if people can’t make the choices others expect them to.

 What are your thoughts on recovery as a choice?